n8n-MCP Review

 What is the biggest risk when using it on real workflows?

 Trusting AI edits too quickly.
-The project itself warns against editing production workflows blindly, so the safest path is to test on copies first and treat validation as necessary, not optional.
+Test on copies first and treat validation as part of the workflow, not an optional extra.